WVKY

-WVKY (101.7 MHz) is a commercial FM radio station licensed to Shelbyville, Kentucky, and serving eastern portions of the Louisville metropolitan area.
+WVKY (101.7 MHz) is a commercial FM radio station licensed to Shelbyville, Kentucky, United States, and serving eastern portions of the Louisville metropolitan area.
 The station is owned by CapCity Communications under licensee Southern Belle, LLC.
 It airs a country music radio format which is simulcast on 104.9 WFKY in Frankfort.
 The station calls itself "Froggy 101.7 and 104.9," using a frog as its mascot.